moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_image.md

 You will land on the server-creation page where you must input basic information for your server.

-### Step 2 - Choose your image
+### Step 2 - Choose your Image

-In the image section click the images tab.
+In the Image section click the Images tab.
-Select the image you take previously from the list below.
+Select the Image you take previously from the list below.

 ### Step 3 - Create your server